 National Study Shows What Homeowners Really Want From Their Roofs

 A nationwide homeowner “2021 Roof Purchasing Study” conducted by Signet Research Inc. for DaVinci Roofscapes, shows that consumers want roofs that are durable.
-Nearly 85 percent of those surveyed indicate that durability has a lot of influence in the type of roof they would purchase.
+Nearly 85 percent of those surveyed indicate that durability of metal roofing supplies has a lot of influence in the type of roof they would purchase.
 Longevity of a roofing product was the second highest influencer, followed by resistance to severe weather.

 Mother Nature Match-Up

 Results of the study indicate that severe weather damage is the most likely event to prompt homeowners to replace their current roofs, followed by age of their existing roof.
 When it does become necessary to replace the roof, 32 percent of respondents indicate they are “very likely” or “likely” to consider a faux roofing product, such as composite slate or shake materials, that typically stand up to severe weather and are known for their longevity.

 “Mother Nature pounds roofs on a regular basis,” says Mark Pagel, general manager of DaVinci Roofscapes.
 “Homeowners recognize that hail, high winds and severe weather can take their toll on roofs.
 They’re reacting by seeking out roofing materials that will stand up to strong weather conditions on a regular basis.